nus-cs2103-AY2122S1/tp/docs/team/kishendranvendarkon.md

 * **New Feature**: Batch Import
     * What it does: Imports contacts from _csv_ files.
     * Justification: To allow ease of transition from most modern marketing software.
-    * Highlights: Transfer all you contacts to SPAM in just a couple moments.
+    * Highlights: Transfer all your contacts to SPAM in just a couple moments.
     * Credits: [Splitting by Character, Unless in Quotes](https://stackabuse.com/regex-splitting-by-character-unless-in-quotes/) by Scott Robinson.

 * **New Feature**: Batch Export